benkrejci/on-air/README.md

 nvm install 12 --lts
 ```

-On a 1st gen Pi, this worked for me:
+On a 1st gen Pi (and Pi Zero W which is what I ultimately used for both my boxes), this worked for me:
 ```sh
 wget https://unofficial-builds.nodejs.org/download/release/v12.18.3/node-v12.18.3-linux-armv6l.tar.gz
 tar -xzf node-v12.18.3-linux-armv6l.tar.gz